The Best Radon Detector to Make Your Home Safer

 Detection Duration: Decide whether you need short-term (2-7 days) or long-term (90+ days) monitoring.
 Long-term devices offer a more comprehensive understanding.

-Ease of Use: Consider how simple setting up and reading results is.
+Ease of Use: Consider how easy setup is and how easy it is to read results.
 User-friendly interfaces are beneficial.

-Data Logging and Connectivity: Some detectors offer data logging or connect to smartphones for real-time monitoring and data storage.
+Data Logging and Connectivity: Some detectors log data or connect to smartphones for real-time monitoring and storage.

-Battery Life and Power Source: Consider how often batteries need to be replaced or if the device requires a constant power source.
+Battery Life and Power Source: Consider how often the batteries need replacing and whether the device requires a constant power source.

 Cost: Balance your budget with the features and accuracy you require.
 Remember, accuracy is paramount for safety.